thanhld1703/wis.20202.open-edx/.reports/FEATURE_SOCIAL-FOOTER.md

 ### <u>Test</u>
 1. Go to admin Site configuration page on `<edx-host>:18000/admin/site_configuration/siteconfiguration/`
 2. Change the site configuration by modify the json content.
-In this case, we want to configure the social media footer, thus we add these following data:
+In this case, we want to configure the social media footer, thus we add these following data and the result is supposed to be
 ```json
 {
   "COURSE_CATALOG_API_URL": "http://edx.devstack.discovery:18381/api/v1/",